Genome-wide association study: Results

 A variation of GWAS uses participants that are first-degree relatives of people with a disease.
 This type of study has been named genome-wide association study by proxy (GWAX).

 A central point of debate on GWA studies has been that most of the SNP variations found by GWA studies are associated with only a small increased risk of the disease, and have only a small predictive value.
 The median odds ratio is 1.33 per risk-SNP, with only a few showing odds ratios above 3.0.
 These magnitudes are considered small because they do not explain much of the heritable variation.
 This heritable variation is estimated from heritability studies based on monozygotic twins.
-For example, it is known that 80-90% of variance in height can be explained by hereditary differences, but GWA studies only account for a minority of this variance.
+For example, it is known that 40% of variance in depression can be explained by hereditary differences, but GWA studies only account for a minority of this variance.

 Clinical applications and examples

 A challenge for future successful GWA study is to apply the findings in a way that accelerates drug and diagnostics development, including better integration of genetic studies into the drug-development process and a focus on the role of genetic variation in maintaining health as a blueprint for designing new drugs and diagnostics.
 Several studies have looked into the use of risk-SNP markers as a means of directly improving the accuracy of prognosis.
 Some have found that the accuracy of prognosis improves, while others report only minor benefits from this use.
 Generally, a problem with this direct approach is the small magnitudes of the effects observed.
 A small effect ultimately translates into a poor separation of cases and controls and thus only a small improvement of prognosis accuracy.
 An alternative application is therefore the potential for GWA studies to elucidate pathophysiology.